Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 [@!RFC6973] Threats:

 * Surveillance:
-  * Profiling of client queries by malicious third parties
+  * Profiling of client queries by malicious third parties.

 Mitigations:

-* See [ISC Knowledge database on cache snooping](https://kb.isc.org/docs/aa-00482) for an example discussion on defending against cache snooping
+* See [ISC Knowledge database on cache snooping](https://kb.isc.org/docs/aa-00482) for an example discussion on defending against cache snooping.

 ## Data sent onwards from the server